 5.6.2 Virtualised Deployment Architecture

 Figure 5.6-1 shows the necessary extensions to the basic LI architecture described in clause 5.2 required to support real-time deployment of virtualised LI functions.
-Figure 5.6-1 is a simplified version of the virtual LI function deployment procedures described in ETSI NFV SEC 011[10].
+Figure 5.6-1 is a simplified version of the virtual LI function deployment procedures.